josehpena/like_or_dislike/notes.md

 # Should return nothing when two likes are sended.
 OK

 # Should return nothing when two Dislikes are sended.
 OK

+# Should return Dislike when Like and Dislike are sended consecutively.
+OK